-HTS 8803 Quantitative Methods in Social Research 3 Total Sociology Track-Required 3
+HTS 88XX A Course in Advanced Sociological Methods 3 Total Sociology Track-Required 3

-The courses in advanced research methods may be offered within HSOC or chosen from a variety of courses offered by Georgia Tech, in consultation with the student's supervisor.
-The supervisor will also decide whether or not the student needs to take two such courses or just one.
+The courses in advanced sociological methods may be offered within HSOC or chosen from a variety of courses offered by Georgia Tech, in consultation with the Director of Graduate Studies and the student's prospective supervisor.
+The prospective supervisor will also decide whether or not the student needs to take two such courses or just one.

-Usually, students may not enroll for more than six hours of independent studies or directed readings (including writing seminar hours awarded in conjunction with the required research paper).
-Students register for these individualized courses as HTS 890x "Special Problems."
+Usually, students may not enroll for more than six hours of independent studies or directed readings (including writing seminar hours awarded through in conjunction with the required research paper).
+Students register for these individualized courses as HTS 890x "Special Problems" or HTS 6801 "Research Paper."

-Students may register for directed reading (HTS 890x) in the summer if their supervisor agrees and faculty are willing.
+Students may register for directed reading (HTS 890x) or the research paper course (HTS 6801) in the summer if their supervisor and the DGS agree and faculty are willing.
 (Our teaching faculty have 9 months employment contracts, and are not contractually oblige to teach for one out of three semesters).